Reflection maps: Introduction

-Before getting into technical details, we introduce now the most basic reflection maps and the idea behind general reflection maps.
-The simplest family of reflection maps is the fold map family, introduced by Mond \cite{Mond1985On-the-clasific} in the classification of $\cA$-simple maps $(\C^2,0)\to (\C^3,0)$.
+Before getting into technicalities, we shall introduce the most basic reflection maps and explain what it means to `fold' an embedding.
+The simplest family of reflection maps is the fold map family, introduced by Mond \cite{Mond1985On-the-clasific} in the classification of $\cA$-simple germs $(\C^2,0)\to (\C^3,0)$.

 \begin{definition} A \emph{fold map} is a germ $f\colon (\C^n,0)\to(\C^p,0)$ of the form

 for some $H\colon (\C^n,0)\to (\C^{p-n},0)$. \end{definition}